The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 Sort of.

-It is a lie when it gets framed as the main reason ordinary people struggle financially.
-That ignores wages, housing, debt, and the fact that life in Australia is just expensive now in a way that feels faintly personal.
+It's a lie when it gets framed as the main reason ordinary people struggle financially.
+That ignores wages, housing, debt, and the fact that life in Australia is expensive now in a way that feels faintly personal.

-But it is not a lie when it reminds you that recurring spending compounds too.
-We usually talk about compound interest like it is only a good thing.
-It also works in reverse when money drips out of your account week after week on things you do not value much.
+But it's not a lie when it reminds you that recurring spending compounds too.
+We usually talk about compound interest like it's only a good thing.
+It also works in reverse when money drips out of your account week after week on things you don't value much.

-The smartest version of the latte factor is not deprivation.
-It is alignment.
+The smartest version of the latte factor isn't deprivation.
+It's alignment.

 Keep the spending that genuinely improves your life.
-Cut the spending you would not miss.
-Then automate the difference so future-you actually gets the benefit.
+Cut the spending you'd not miss.
+Then automate the difference so future-you gets the benefit.

 Frequently asked questions

-Does buying coffee every day actually make you poor?
+Does buying coffee every day make you poor?

 No. For most people, bigger costs like housing, debt, childcare, and transport matter far more.
 A daily coffee is only one small line item, not the whole story.